A Beurling-Blecher-Labuschagne theorem for Haagerup noncommutative $L^p$ spaces: Abstract

 \section{Abstract}

-Let $\mathcal{M}$ be a $\sigma$-finite von Neumann algebra, equipped with a normal faithful state $\varphi$, and let $\mathcal{A}$ be maximal subdiagonal subalgebra of $\mathcal{M}$.
-We prove a Beurling-Blecher-Labuschagne theorem for $\A$-invariant subspaces of $L^p(\A)$ when $1\le p<\8$.
-As application, we give a characterization of outer operators in Haagerup noncommutative $H^{p}$-spaces associated with $\A$.
+Let $\M$ be a $\sigma$-finite von Neumann algebra, equipped with a normal faithful state $\varphi$, and let $\mathcal{A}$ be maximal subdiagonal subalgebra of $\mathcal{M}$ and $1\le p<\8$.
+We prove a Beurling-Blecher-Labuschagne type theorem for $\A$-invariant subspaces of Haagerup noncommutative $L^p(\A)$ and give a characterization of outer operators in Haagerup noncommutative $H^{p}$-spaces associated with $\A$. \keywords{subdiagonal algebras, Beurling's theorem, invariant subspace, outer operator, Haagerup noncommutative $H^{p}$-space} \subclass{ 46L52 \and 47L05}